kgdunn/pid-book/least-squares-modelling/least-squares-model-analysis.rst

 	Multiple R-squared: 0.6665,	Adjusted R-squared: 0.6295
 	F-statistic: 17.99 on 1 and 9 DF,  p-value: 0.002170

-Make sure you can calculate the following values using the equations developed so far, and the above software output:
+Make sure you can calculate the following values using the equations developed so far, based on the above software output:

 	- The intercept term |b0| = 3.0001.
 	- The slope term |b1| = 0.5001.